chrswndrs/me/zet/20220812121400/README.md

   r-x -> g, group
   --- -> o, other

-special permission to executable: setuid setuid is how sudo works, -rwsr-xr-x 1 root root 232408 Feb 14 11:48 /usr/bin/sudo
+special permission to executable: suid (setuid) setuid is how sudo works, -rwsr-xr-x 1 root root 232408 Feb 14 11:48 /usr/bin/sudo

 +x on a directory means the ability to see (list) things inside the directory.